All-optical correlated noisy channel and its application in recovering quantum coherence: Recovering quantum coherence via ACNC

-The quantum coherence of the optical fields $\hat{a}_1$, $\hat{a}_2$ and $\hat{a}_3$ can be calculated by combining Eqs. (\ref{relativeentropy})-(\ref{covariancethermal}) with Eqs.(\ref{a_2}) and (\ref{acncoutput2}), where the input mode $\hat{a}_{1}$ is assumed to be in a coherent state with amplitude $|\alpha|$.
-Our results are shown in Fig. \ref{fig2}, where the black dotted, blue dashed and red solid lines are the quantum coherence of modes $\hat{a}_{1}$, $\hat{a}_{2}$ and $\hat{a}_3$, respectively.
-It can be found that the blue dashed line is lower than the black dotted line, and it decreases with the increase of $G_{1}$.
-It means that the quantum coherence of $\hat{a}_{1}$ decreases when it undergoes a noisy channel, and such decoherence becomes more obvious with the increase of the thermal noise introduced.
-On the other hand, the red solid line approaches to the black dotted line with the increase of $G_{1}$.
+As shown in Fig.~\ref{fig2}, the quantum coherence of \(\hat \rho_{a_2}\) is smaller than that of \(\hat\rho_{a_1}\) and decreases with the increase of $G_{1}$.
+It means that the noisy channel destroys the quantum coherence of $\hat{a}_{1}$ and the decoherence becomes more obvious with the increase of the thermal noise introduced.
+On the other hand, the quantum coherence of \(\hat\rho_{a_2}\), which is the output state of the ACNC, can be partially recovered and approaches to the quantum coherence of \(\hat\rho_{a_1}\) with increasing $G_{1}$.
 In other words, the decoherence caused by the noisy channel can be mitigated by the ACNC.
-When $G_{1}\rightarrow\infty$, the quantum coherence of $\hat{a}_{1}$ can be recovered totally.
+When $G_{1}\rightarrow\infty$, the quantum coherence of $\hat{a}_{1}$ can be totally recovered.